 Such quirky facets go a long way to making Japan completely endearing to the average visitor - none more so than the unsurpassed manners and respect you will be shown by the Japanese themselves.
 Expect people to bow their heads at you in appreciation, expect a hundred goodbyes before you leave and expect an exemplary level of service wherever you choose to spend your money.
-In short, expect respect as standard.
+In short, expect excellence as standard.
 Whilst Japan is not the cheapest of travel destinations, spending my money here was an infinitely more pleasurable experience than anywhere else I've been.
-I love the manners, I love the way the elderly and disabled are given priority, I love the decorum and tranquillity of the place despite the density of the population.
+I love the manners, I love the way the elderly and disabled are given priority, I love the decorum and tranquillity of the place despite the population density.
 I also love the way the Japanese successfully combine a consumer culture and progress without being self-centred and greedy.
-This is symbolised no better than by the Lilliputian dishes of food they eat - such a contrast to the 'going large' culture of other countries.
+This is symbolised no better than by the Lilliputian dishes of food they eat - such a contrast to the "make that large" culture of some Western countries.
 This partly explains why hardly anyone in Japan appears overweight - that, and their love of getting about on bicycles which, might I add, are not tethered to railings by chains and padlocks for fear of theft.
 Instead they are propped up on their stands and simply left.
 And finally, I love the way the Japanese can socialise without the need to be scraped off the pavement by the authorities a few hours later having fallen into a senseless, drunken stupor.
 Travelling around Japan is, therefore, incredible on two levels: you learn about Japan but you also learn so much about your own country.
 Japan doesn't leave you feeling homesick but, rather, feeling a little bit sick of home.